plu5/p-borderlands/README.rst

 To add one of the mods provided here, download its archive from `releases <https://github.com/plu5/p-borderlands/releases/latest>`_ and extract the folder within it (which should be the mod name) into the PythonSDK Mods folder, which is in ``Binaries/Win32`` in your Borderlands 2 folder.
 If you have the game running, you will need to restart it before you’ll see the mod appearing on the Mods submenu.
 To enable it, select it in the Mods submenu and press :kbd:`Enter`.

 Alternatively, you can download everything -- `ZIP of latest <https://github.com/plu5/p-borderlands/archive/refs/heads/main.zip>`_ -- and extract the mod folders therein.

+(note, however, that SavesBackuper requires `UserFeedback<https://bl-sdk.github.io/mods/UserFeedback/>`_ which you will need to download and install separately)

 To update, just get latest and follow the same steps, overwriting the old files.